Trump admin ditches Biden-era plan to make airlines pay compensation for flight disruptions

 The proposed rule would have aligned U.S. policy more closely with European airline consumer protections.
 It was proposed last December in the final weeks of then-President Joe Biden's administration, leaving its fate in the hands of his Republican successor.

-In a document posted Thursday, President Donald Trump's Transportation Department said its plan to scrap the proposed rule was “consistent with Department and administration priorities.”
+In a document posted Thursday, President Donald Trump's Transportation Department said its plan to scrap the proposed rule is “consistent with Department and administration priorities.”
+Trump has sought to significantly roll back or modify federal regulations that his administration deems are wasteful or burdensome.

-Industry trade group Airlines for America, a vocal critic of the proposal, said it would have driven up ticket prices for consumers.
+Industry trade group Airlines for America, which represents carriers including United, Delta and Southwest Airlines, welcomed the move by the Trump administration.

 “We are encouraged by this Department of Transportation reviewing unnecessary and burdensome regulations that exceed its authority and don’t solve issues important to our customers," the group said Thursday in a statement.